Go paper-free

 After years of working, many of us hope to make the most of our retirement – whatever that looks like for you.

-But if you die before the age of 75, it’s good to know that your loved ones can inherit your pension.
-This means they can normally access all the money you’ve saved, without paying any income or inheritance taxes.
+If you die before the age of 75 your beneficiaries can normally access all the money you’ve saved, without paying any income tax.

 Please note that this graph is a guide for illustration purposes only and not a reliable indicator of future performance.

-Lloyds Bank plc.
+Lloyds and Lloyds Bank are trading names of Lloyds Bank plc.
 Registered office: 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales No. 2065.
 Lloyds Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 119278.